izumrudik/compile/README.md

 strings can be made either with ", or '.
 In strings, with '\' character you can make special characters (like \n, \\, \" ). if special character is not recognized, it will just ignore '\'.
-'$' char is now used for something, that is not implemented, so do not use it.

 list of keywords:
 1. fun